Dephosphorus

 Dephosphorus is a Greek extreme metal band from Athens, formed in 2008.
-Their style, which they describe as astrogrind, blends elements of grindcore, death metal, black metal, and sludge metal, often accompanied by lyrical themes inspired by astronomy, cosmology, and science fiction.
+The band describes its musical style as "Astrogrind", a fusion of grindcore, death metal, black metal, sludge metal, noise rock, post-hardcore, and electronic music.

+Lyrically, the band draw on themes from astronomy, cosmology and science fiction, exploring concepts such as humanity’s place in the universe and cycles of destruction and renewal.

+Since their formation, Dephosphorus have released five studio albums, which received positive critical reception.

 History

 Dephosphorus was founded in 2008 in Athens by guitarist Thanos Mantas and vocalist Panos Agoros.
+The band’s name is derived from a science fiction-inspired concept of a cosmic entity exploring the universe in search of meaning, reflecting their early thematic focus on astronomy and speculative fiction.
 Early recordings were produced in collaboration with other members of the Athens underground metal scene.
 The band released their debut EP, Axiom in 2011, through 7 Degrees Records.
 The album was noted in the underground metal press for its unique blend of grindcore intensity with atmospheric and space-themed concepts.

 Dephosphorus' first full-length album, Night Sky Transform, was released in 2012.
 The band's sound was developed from pure grindcore to a mix of grindcore, death and black metal.
 The album was also praised for its vocals, as it included tracks with clean vocals, chants, and semi-singing, making it better all around than Axiom.

 Throughout the 2010s, the group became noted for their splits with acts such as Wake (2012), Great Falls (2012), and Haapoja (2015).
 They also participated in Monomaniac's compilation LP in 2013, and in Discharge's Hear Nothing See Nothing Say Nothing multi-band cover album in 2014.
 Their second album, Ravenous Solemnity, was released in 2014, and it was praised for their musical approach where "punk meets metal, black meets death, grind meets doom", as well for its smart musical composition.
 Mantas stated that his sounds for this album were influenced by Sweden, as it awakes grim and stark feelings inside one, and vocally he was influenced by rebetiko.
 Agoros stated that the 2008 financial crisis impact on Greece and Greece's organised religion shaped the album's lyrical theme.

 Dephosphorus' third full-length album, Impossible Orbits, was released in 2017.
 Despite the album and the tracks' short duration - 9 tracks that add up to just 30 minutes - the album is solid and heavy, and appears darker and more ominous than their previous works.
 It has been noted that Agoros' vocals in Impossible Orbits, which are more angst and pain driven than guttural, act as something different and "fresh" to the norm.